MicrosoftDocs/win32/desktop-src/shell/fa-perceivedtypes.md

 ---
-Description: 'A perceived type is a category of file types that lets you identify your file type to Windows (and applications) as being an image, audio, document, or other type.'
+Description: A perceived type is a category of file types that lets you identify your file type to Windows (and applications) as being an image, audio, document, or other type.
 title: Perceived Types
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Perceived Types